 Japan Timex original collaboration "BEAMS BOY x Engineered Garments x TIMEX SS Camper," evokes a Vietnam-era US contract specification MIL-W-46374B watch.
-Review, with many photos. by Alan.
+Released January 2018.
+Variation on the November 2015 Original Camper.
+Review, with many photos. by Alan (email).

 I feel fortunate to have this watch.
 I am grateful to those from whom I learned of these watches, and for the help of a friend in Japan who obtained it and sent it to me in the US.
 Before my own description, let me copy the machine translation from the sales site.
 It is also reprinted further below in the original Japanese.

 We reprinted the special watch of <Engineered Garments (Engineered Garments)> and <TIMEX (Timex)> sold out shortly in commemoration to celebrate the 20th anniversary of the birth of <BEAMS BOY (Beams Boy)>!

 Based on "ORIGINAL CAMPER" a stainless steel case with a domed mineral glass windshield installed, a Japanese project model, commonly known as "SST CAMPER" was adopted.
 Although the mirror design and the logo are mirror reversed, the needle is a normal clockwise, precious wrist watch finished in a design full of playfulness that seems to be <ENGINEERED GARMENTS>.
 We prepared boxes with special specifications according to the body color.